frolovdev/anyspec/readme.md

 ## Inspiration section

 The main idea of library - DSL on top of openapi comes from [tinyspec](https://github.com/Ajaxy/tinyspec).
+The syntax constructions comes from tinyspec too.

 Also authors were inspired and use a lot of findings and ideas from: